casus/minterpy/README.md

 This package would not be possible without many contributions done from the community as well.
-For that we want to send big thanks to:
+For that, we want to send big thanks to:

   - the guy who will show me how to include a list of contributors on github/gitlab